Edited by Ele Carpenter

 Published by Black Dog Publishing

 The Nuclear Culture Source Book is a resource and introduction to nuclear culture, one of the most urgent themes within contemporary art and society, charting the ways in which art and philosophy contribute to a cultural understanding of the nuclear.
-In this talk, Ele Carpenter and Eiko Honda will bring together contemporary art and ideas investigating the nuclear Anthropocene, nuclear sites and materiality, along with important questions of radiological inheritance, nuclear modernity and the philosophical concept of radiation as a hyperobject.
+In this talk, Ele Carpenter and Eiko Honda bring together contemporary art and ideas investigating the nuclear Anthropocene, nuclear sites and materiality, along with important questions of radiological inheritance, nuclear modernity and the philosophical concept of radiation as a hyperobject.

 This book is the result of four years research into art and nuclear culture by Ele Carpenter as part of a collaboration with Arts Catalyst, which included artistic and curatorial research in Japan supported by the Daiwa Foundation, npo S-Air, Bildmuseet, Arts Council England, and Goldsmiths University of London.
 The book is published by Black Dog Publishing, Bildmuseet and Arts Catalyst, and is edited by Ele Carpenter.